AmarisAI/watson-vehicle-damage-analyzer/README.md

 In order to run the iOS project that was created from step #8a, we need to first create the `provisioning file,app IDs and certificates` from `Xcode`.
 You need to have an apple login which is free if you have an iOS device.
 Go to `Xcode>Preferences>Accounts` and add your apple login.
 This will create a `Personal Team` profile which can be used to sign your project.

 If you get `error: exportArchive: No profiles for ‘com.watson.vehicledamageanalyzer’ were found`.
 You need to select project in Xcode  and change the `bundle identifier` to a unique one.
-Also change the widget `id` in [mobile/config.xml](mobile/config.xml) to the same one in Xcode and unique
+Also change the widget `id` in [mobile/config.xml](mobile/config.xml) to the same one in Xcode

+for example: change `com.watson.vehicle-damage-analyzer` to your new bundle identifier name `com.foo.vehicle-damage-analyzer`

 ## 8c.
-Deploy the app to iOS device or emulator
+Deploy the app to iOS device
 Deploy the app using the following.
 NOTE: make sure you device in unlocked when deploying.

 To deploy the app on a connected iOS device:

     `$ cordova run ios --device`

-To deploy the app on a default iOS emulator:

-    `$ cordova emulate ios`

 # Sample Output